-In 2021, the Victorian Environmental Law Student Network (VELSN) will build upon the Climate Emergency and Environmental Crisis Declaration and the Code for Climate and Environmentally Conscious Lawyering, striving to make practical and useful contributions to environmental law and related areas.
+In 2022, the Victorian Environmental Law Student Network (VELSN) will build upon the Climate Emergency and Environmental Crisis Declaration and the Code for Climate and Environmentally Conscious Lawyering, striving to make practical and useful contributions to environmental law and related areas.
 We will be engaging with our areas of interest through a number of projects — from policy submissions to competitions and more — designed to further VELSN’s primary aim of connecting students with a passion for the environment.
 VELSN will also focus on continuing its exciting work to expand to other law schools across Victoria.

-For more information on VELSN visit our website (www.velsn.org) or find us on Facebook and Twitter.
+For more information on VELSN find us on LinkedIn.
+Facebook, Twitter and Instagram.

 VELSN 2021 Annual General Meeting